IoSR-Surrey/untwist/README.md

 usage
 =====
 A typical usage scenario involves loading an audio file, computing a time-frequency transform to obtain a spectrogram, and using some of the source separation algorithms to obtain a time-frequency mask.
 The mask is then multiplied with the spectrogram and the result is converted back to the time domain.
 See the examples folder for some code examples.
+See the [API documentation](http://iosr-surrey.github.io/untwist/) for reference.

 license
 =======